yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 * Specified TLS 1.3 as a MUST for new transport protocols and a SHOULD for new application protocols.
 * Clarified TLS-only vs. dynamic upgrade for non-HTTP protocols.
 * Clarified distinction between implementation and deployment.
-* Noted that these recommendations might apply to QUIC, but that QUIC is out of scope.
+* Clarified applicability to QUIC.
 * Further specified what to do on reaching the confidentiality limit or integrity limit.
 * Added a note about post-quantum cryptography.
 * Improved the text about Encrypted Client Hello.